the solera quartet

 Deeply committed to utilizing music as an agent for social change, the Solera Quartet is passionate about sharing music within the prison system.
 In collaboration with the non-profit organization Project: Music Heals Us, the Soleras’ Prison Residency Project brings interactive, thoughtfully-conceived chamber music concerts into incarcerated communities across the United States.
 In recognition of this work, the Solera Quartet is the 2018 recipient of the Guarneri String Quartet Residency, funded by the Chamber-Music America Residency Partnership Program.

-The word solera describes a craft method of producing wine and spirits, in which new and old vintages are perpetually layered in one barrel to achieve a uniquely complex and ever-evolving blend.
-Similarly, the Solera Quartet is founded on a deep respect for the rich string quartet tradition alongside an intrepid desire to add new layers to that tradition through developing fresh interpretations, cultivating collaboration across disciplines, and commissioning contemporary repertoire.
+The word solera describes a craft method of producing wine and spirits, in which new and old vintages are layered in one barrel to achieve a uniquely complex and ever-evolving blend.
+Similarly, the Solera Quartet is founded on a deep respect for the rich string quartet tradition alongside an intrepid desire to add new layers to that tradition through its fresh interpretations and innovative approach to the concert experience.